wcgordon1/TustinRecruiting/src/content/jobs/tr-devops-engineer-orange-devo-8515rx.md

 ---
 position: DevOps Engineer
 description: >-
-  **Position Overview**

-  This is an exciting opportunity to join a dynamic MarTech company as a DevOps Engineer in a fully remote capacity.
+  Position Overview This is an exciting opportunity to join a dynamic MarTech company as a DevOps Engineer in a fully remote capacity.
 Our company focuses on innovative marketing platforms, analytics solutions, and automation tools.
   As part of our specialized team, you'll contribute to building and enhancing our technology solutions that empower businesses to engage with their audiences effectively.
 While our headquarters are based in Orange, CA, this position is open to candidates across the US who are eager to work in a 100% remote environment.

-  ## Key Responsibilities

-  - Design, implement, and manage scalable infrastructure using cloud platforms like AWS, Azure, and GCP.
+Key Responsibilities  Design, implement, and manage scalable infrastructure using cloud platforms like AWS, Azure, and GCP.

-  - Collaborate with cross-functional teams to streamline CI/CD pipelines and DevOps practices.

-  - Monitor and optimi...
+  Collaborate with crossfunctional teams to streamline CI/CD pipelines and DevOps practices.
+Monitor and optimi...
 location: 'Orange, CA'
 team: Software
 schedule: Standard Business Hours